From Fijian child to Kenyan 'evangelist': Five climate heroes of 2017

 Careful water rationing ensures there is enough for all, with water supplied through taps in all households once every two days, then stored in big, bright-blue cans.

-So far, 86 neighbouring villages have implemented various versions of Hazare’s model, which he says has improved farmers’ yields.
+So far, 86 neighboring villages have implemented various versions of Hazare’s model, which he says has improved farmers’ yields.

 “People now live in good houses, own vehicles,” he said.